What is Emotional Eating?

 The Science Behind Emotional Eating

-Emotional eating is closely linked to how the brain processes emotions and rewards.
-When you’re stressed or upset, your body releases cortisol, a hormone that can increase appetite and cravings for comfort foods.
-These foods, especially those high in sugars and fats, can activate the brain’s reward system, producing feelings of pleasure similar to those experienced with certain addictive behaviors.
-Over time, this can create a psychological association between food and emotional relief, making it harder to break the habit.
+Emotional eating is fueled by the brain’s response to stress.
+When you’re upset, your body releases cortisol, a hormone that increases appetite and cravings for comfort foods.
+These sugary or fatty foods activate the brain’s reward system, giving you a temporary sense of pleasure.
+This can lead to a psychological link between food and emotional relief, making it harder to stop emotional eating.

 Why Emotional Eating Happens